Review and road test of the Peugeot 308

 Market and Model

 To reflect all the fresh technology, prices have risen a little.
-Expect a starting point for the hatch of around £24,000, with the brand's usual 'Active Premium', 'Allure', 'Allure Premium', 'GT' and 'GT Premium' trim levels.
+Expect a starting point for the hatch of just over £24,000, with the brand's usual 'Active Premium', 'Allure', 'Allure Premium', 'GT' and 'GT Premium' trim levels.
 There's no GTi this time round.
-There'll just be the two body styles to start with - hatch and SW estate.
+There'll just be the two body styles to start with - hatch and SW estate (the latter starting from around £25,500).
 There are no plans to reprise the Cabriolet body shape that featured with the first generation 308.
 For the asking figures, you get plenty of extra safety tech, including a long-range blind-spot-monitoring function, rear cross traffic alert and a reversing camera with a 180-degree field of view.
 There's also automatic high-beam and traffic sign recognition.

 If you go for an EAT8 auto variant, you can have Adaptive cruise control with a full stop-and-go function.
 Manual versions can also modulate distance to the car ahead, but not below speeds of 19mph.
 Across the range, a 360-degree top-down style surround view camera is also offered.
 If you want to add luxury touches, your dealer will offer you nappa leather upholstery and powered, massaging seats.
 From 'GT' trim upwards, there's also a clever cabin air filtration system designed to keep polluting gasses and particles out, with the cabin air quality level displayed on the centre-dash screen.